EdDuarte/living-globe/README.md

 ![Screenshot](screenshot.png)

+This project is still under development.
+The following features will be added with v2.0.0:
+- configurable view-to-indicator mappings;
+- annually-gathered data, along with a year-slider;
+- improved textures.

+ Meanwhile, you can check the current stable version [Try a Demo](https://cdn.rawgit.com/edduarte/living-globe/master/index.html)

 ## Description

 Living Globe is a simple 3D information visualisation tool of worldwide demographical data, namely, the total population, total density, crude birth rate and crude mortality rate for each capital.